Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

-Developing a National Depth to Water Dataset for New Zealand
+Developing a National Groundwater Level Dataset for New Zealand
 #################################################################

 Patrick Durney :sup:`1*`, Evelyn Charlesworth :sup:`1`, and Matt Dumont :sup:`1`